whitejv/MilanoWaterProject/README.md

 ### CMake: Configure
 - -> Now that you've selected a kit and a variant, open the Command Palette (⇧⌘P)
 - -> run the CMake: Configure command to configure your project.
 This generates build files in the project's build folder using the kit and variant you selected.
-# Adding NVME to a Raspberry 5
+# Adding NVME to a Raspberry PI 5
 ## Install compatible NVME module on X1001(geekworm) module (see wiki.geekworm.com/X1001)
 ### Install OS on NVME and configure
 - ->On the RPI 5 Use Raspberry PI Imager to write the OS to the NVME